 • Please include your return address, email, and contact info!

 • We will only consider applications submitted to our email address, and conforming to our two(2) page limit.

 Ballyshannon Fund will only accept Letters of Inquiry that have been submitted by email through this website.
 We have a single application deadline each year -- February 15 -- followed by a review period.

 If you are a first-time applicant, please submit your LOI by February 15.
 We will review all LOIs received and if we like your proposition, we will reply by email and ask that you submit a more-complex Grant Application.

 If you are a previously-funded applicant, please submit your full proposal (in two pages) by February 15.

 3. ...BY INVITATION, ONLY, submit a Grant Application to the Ballyshannon Fund.

-Please do NOT send hard copies or additional information about your organization through the mail to the Fund unless requested by a Fund Advisor or a CACF staff member.
+Please do NOT send hard copies or additional information about your organization through the US mail to the Fund unless requested by a Fund Advisor or a CACF staff member.
 If your organization has never received Ballyshannon Fund funding, you will be able to submit a full proposal to Ballyshannon Fund only after your letter of inquiry has been approved and your Grant Application requested by us.
 Current Ballyshannon Fund grantees are automatically invited to submit a full proposal for the next grant cycle unless otherwise notified by the fund.
 This invitation does NOT mean that grants will be renewed automatically.